 1. Teachings and Customs

-This book is for people of First Nations background who are pregnant or planning a pregnancy.
+This book is for First Nations women who are pregnant or planning a pregnancy.
 It has cultural stories and information in each chapter.
 In addition, there is information in this chapter about teachings and customs related to pregnancy.